2025-2026 Casper Test Dates for US Medical Schools

 1 | Practice within the Test Format

 The Casper test is unlike any other test you’ve taken.
 It has a very distinct format that must be prepared for in advance.
-The test is composed of 14 scenarios, some video-based and some word-based.
-Each scenario is followed by two to three open-ended questions.
+The test is composed of 11 scenarios, some video-based and some word-based.
+Each scenario is followed by two open-ended questions.

 The Casper test is broken into two sections—a video response section and a typed response section.

-For the typed response section, you must type answers to all three questions within a five-minute time frame.
-The typed response section is made up of three word-based scenarios and five video-based scenarios.
-You are automatically advanced to the next scenario once your five minutes are up.
+For the typed response section, you must type answers to two questions within a 3.5-minute time frame.
+The typed response section is also made up of word-based and video-based scenarios.
+You are automatically advanced to the next scenario once your 3.5 minutes are up.

 Having a clear understanding of the Casper format is key to success on the test.
 It’s not enough to practice answering Casper test questions; you must practice within the Casper format.
-This way, you can get used to typing responses to three questions within five minutes and verbally responding to a question within one minute.
+This way, you can get used to typing responses to two questions within 3.5 minutes and verbally responding to a question within one minute.

 How much time you need to prepare depends on how comfortable you are answering practice questions effectively within the allotted time.
 Get started with practice questions early so that you have time for additional preparation or tutoring if you find you struggle with the time limitations.